 Sitting comfortably on a port side cushion, I told him to explore the inlet.
 He tilted the little motor’s propeller down into the water and started its engine by pulling a cord.
 The whinny engine started and spewed a wimpy stream of water out its back, reducing my confidence so recently gained.
 Untied from the dock he steered past the tangle of other boats to the open area, not looking at me as he steered.
 I thought he was probably thinking he made a big mistake taking a chicken like me to sea as I watched the Olympia dock recede.

 Case is less developed and wider than Budd Inlet.
 The sun warmed us.
 I took off my pea coat and sat on it.
-After a couple hours of sailing it was past noon and asked if we could eat.
-We’d ended up in a quite area.
+After a couple of hours of sailing, it was past noon.
+He asked if we could eat.
 I was hungry, not having eaten breakfast and nodded agreement.
 While sailing, we’d hardly talked other than his giving me directions or explaining what he was doing regarding sailing.
 He cut the sail and guided the boat near shore using the little motor.

 “Let’s see what’s in the box you brought.”

-Without waiting for his answer, I went back below, sat on the bulk bed, and was naked when he came down.
+Without waiting for his answer, I went back below, sat on the bow bed, and was naked when he came down.

-He was taken aback by my boldness. .
-He was going to say something but I put my finger to my lips for him to hush.
+He was taken aback by my boldness.
+His penis already pushed hard against his pant leg.
+He was going to say something but I put a finger to my lips for him to hush and spread my legs.

 We trashed about in the confine between the bed mattress and the bulk ceiling which created the deck above.
-As our heads were at the bow end there was not enough head room for kissing.
-Spent, we inched back to the galley area for space and air.
+As our heads were at the bow end there was not enough headroom for kissing as he thrust in and out.
+I closed my eyes and finished as he went into frenzy mode and ejaculated.
+Spent we inched back to the galley area for space and air.
 As we redressed, I explained I preferred desert before meals rather than after.
-We kissed for the first time, the faint odor of ashtray evident from his pipe smoking.
+We kissed for the first time; the faint odor of ashtray evident from his pipe smoking.
 He used the little galley garbage bag for the spent condom.
-I was pleased he didn’t throw it over board.
+I was pleased he didn’t throw it overboard.

 We sat in the open stern and ate lunch with my bottle of white Pinot Gris.